-If you have any questions about this report or the quality of the water delivered by Suisun-Solano Water Authority, please contact Thomas S. Campbell, Water Treatment/Water Quality Supervisor at 707-455-4030 contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking
+If you have any questions about this report or the quality of the water delivered by Suisun-Solano Water Authority, please contact Sue Murphy, Water Quality Specialist at 707-455-4021 www.epa.gov/safewater.

-Suisun-Solano Water Authority 2013 Annual Water Quality Report
+Suisun-Solano Water Authority 2015 Annual Water Quality Report

 Water Hotline 1-800-426-4791.
-You may also want to access the EPA's drinking water web site www.epa.gov/safewater.
+You may also want to access the EPA's drinking water web site